Sheffield United Charity Policy

 Written requests can be made and posted to the club or handed into the stadium.

-- The charity name, address and charity number (where applicable)
+- The registered name of the charity you are fundraising for, it's address and charity number (where applicable)

 - Type of event - some background for the donations request